 The Forecast That Changes Everything

 Ofgem’s Q3 2026 cap announcement (expected late May) is the key variable.
 Early analyst consensus suggests a 3-5% rise from July — driven by wholesale gas market movements.
 If the cap rises to around £1,900-£1,950/year equivalent, fixing now at £1,740-£1,794/year looks very attractive.
 If it falls instead, you would be better on variable.
 The weight of current evidence favours fixing.
+You can also compare utility providers to see what’s available.

 The Verdict